-- 1 Internal document review: ISCC constantly reviews and cross checks all certification documents submitted to ISCC by the CBs, e.g. registrations, audit procedures, individual GHG calculations, copies of certificates and Summary Audit Reports.
-Irregularities or nonconformities found during this review will be documented and directly addressed and communicated by ISCC to the respective party (CB and/or System User). - 2 ISCC Integrity Programme: The results of the ISCC Integrity Programme are evaluated continuously on a case-by-case basis (see chapter 11).
-Conclusions are drawn with respect to improvement of the overall system and interaction with CBs and System Users. - 3 Reports from CBs: Once a year the CBs submit an annual evaluation report to ISCC (see ISCC EU System Document 103).
-In addition, regular meetings (twice a year) with CBs take place for information exchange and feedback on how the system can be further improved. - 4 Complaints and reports from external parties: If ISCC receives substantiated information about irregularities or non-conformity of System Users or CBs from external stakeholders, ISCC shall immediately investigate such reports.
-This can lead, for example, to Integrity Audits conducted by ISCC (see chapter 11) or surveillance audits conducted by the CB (see chapter 10.1).
+Internal document review: ISCC constantly reviews and cross checks all certification documents submitted to ISCC by the CBs, i.e. the registrations, audit procedures and the copy of the certificate.
+Irregularities or non-conformities found during this review will be documented and directly addressed and communicated by ISCC to the respective party (CB and/or System User).
+Four pillars of internal monitoring

+- 2 ISCC Integrity Programme: The results of the ISCC Integrity Programmr are evaluated continuously on a case-by-case basis (see chapter 12).
+Conclusions are drawn with respect to improvement of the overall system and interaction with CBs and System Users. - 3 Reports from CBs: Once a year the CBs submit an annual evaluation report to ISCC (see ISCC Document 103 chapter 4.3).
+In addition regular meetings (twice a year) with CBs for information exchange and feedback on how the system can be further improved take place. - 4 Complaints and reports from external parties: In the case that ISCC receives substantiated information about irregularities or nonconformity of system users or CBs from external stakeholders, ISCC immediately investigates such reports.
+This can lead, for example, to Integrity Audits conducted by ISCC (see chapter 12) or surveillance audits conducted by the CB (see chapter 11.1).

-13 ISCC Impact Assessment
+14 ISCC Impact Assessment

 The ISCC Impact Assessment has the goal to monitor the outcomes and impacts of ISCC certification and to evaluate if ISCC's strategies are effective to reach ISCC's mission and goals and lead to the desired outcomes and impacts.
-The ISCC Impact Assessment covers all of ISCC's Certification Systems and is conducted on a regular basis.
-When conducting the Impact Annual summary
+The ISCC Impact Assessment covers all of ISCC's certification systems and is conducted on a regular basis.
+When conducting the Impact